github-for-unity/Unity/docs/using/managing-branches.md

 2. Right-click on a local branch and select `Delete` or click the `Delete` button above the Local branches list.
 <img src="images/switch-or-delete.png" alt="Post commit view"/>

-3. A dialog appears asking `Are you sure you want to delete the branch: ‘branch name’?`.
+3. A dialog appears asking `Are you sure you want to delete the branch: 'branch name'?`.
 Select `Delete`.

 The branch will be deleted.